nanderson815/atlanta-triathlon-club/src/pages/small-group-coaching/index.md

 Start by applying today so we can learn more about your goals.
 The price for the membership is a $150/month.

-Our next round of four month coaching is underway and started on May 23rd!
+Our next round of four month coaching starts on March 27, 2023!

 * ### Cost Effective Coaching Solution
 * ### Weekly Workout with your coach